infikot/myside/README.md

 ## Disclaimer

 This repository does not host the official files or represent the developers of the game **MiSide**.
 The game and all related content are the property of their respective creators.
-I am not affiliated with the development team or the intellectual property holders of MisAID in any way.
+I am not affiliated with the development team or the intellectual property holders of MiSide in any way.

 ### Developer and Publisher Information
 - **Developer**: AIHASTO